 right to manage requests

-If you would like to take control of your building and take decide on how to management is run and the money is spent, you may want to consider your right to manage.
+If you would like to take control of your building and make decisions on costs and building management, then you may want to consider your right to manage.

 What is a Right to Manage Request?

 The right to manage (RTM) is the option given to leaseholders of a building or block of flats to take over management of their property.
 It’s different to leasehold enfranchisement as it only allows leaseholders to take on management responsibilities rather than buy a share of the freehold.

 A landlord or building management company doesn’t necessarily have to be doing a bad job for leaseholders to exercise their right to manage.
 It can simply be a matter of them taking responsibility into their own hands.

 Furthermore, when leaseholders are successful in invoking their right to manage, they must make a decision on whether to manage the building themselves, or to appoint a new building management company.